 The fact that Obama chose to go with Panetta and to tap retired four-star Adm.
 Dennis Blair as director of national intelligence suggests frustration or mistrust of the intelligence agencies and a desire to bring outsiders -- albeit very experienced ones -- in to oversee intelligence operations.
 This is hardly the first time a president has picked someone outside the intelligence community to head the CIA.
 Indeed, it has happened quite often.
 (Does the name George H.W.
 Bush mean anything?)
 And now, with a director of national intelligence above the CIA director, going outside seems even less like a mortal sin.
 This was more a misstep in congressional relations than a personnel mistake.
 But good relations with Congress are hugely important, and it will be instructive to see whether the Obama team learns from this goof.

 No question, the USS Obama has taken a pair of hits in recent days, but it's too early to say whether this carefully crafted ship has taken on any water.

-This article appears in the Jan.
-10, 2009, edition of National Journal.
+This article appears in the January 10, 2009, edition of National Journal Magazine.